DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 + rte_mempool

-  The rte_mempool uses a per-lcore cache inside mempool.
+  The rte_mempool uses a per-lcore cache inside the mempool.
-  For non-EAL pthread, ``rte_lcore_id()`` will not return a valid number.
+  For non-EAL pthreads, ``rte_lcore_id()`` will not return a valid number.
-  So for now, when rte_mempool is used in non-EAL pthread, the put/get operations will bypass the mempool cache.
+  So for now, when rte_mempool is used with non-EAL pthreads, the put/get operations will bypass the mempool cache and there is a performance penalty because of this bypass.
-  There's performance penalty if bypassing the mempool cache.
-The work for none-EAL mempool cache support is in progress.

-  However, there's another problem.
-The rte_mempool is not preemptable.
-This comes from rte_ring.
+  Support for non-EAL mempool cache is currently being enabled.

 + rte_ring

   rte_ring supports multi-producer enqueue and multi-consumer dequeue.
-But it's non-preemptive.
+  However, it is non-preemptive, this has a knock on effect of making rte_mempool non-preemtable.

   .. note::